Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Dataset

-\subsection{Dataset}
+This work provides insight into the feasibility of building screening tools for GMA from videos captured in an uncontrolled environment.
+Unlike prior studies conducted in highly controlled environments, our dataset reflects clinical reality: varied recording devices, environments, and video quality.
+We show that even with coarse, single-label annotations per video---a common limitation in clinical data---robust classification of infant movement quality is achievable.
+Our findings emphasize the value of carefully designed preprocessing pipelines and simple, computationally efficient models, which perform competitively despite limited data.
+Additionally, the performance gap between early and late infancy groups suggests that age-specific modelling strategies may be necessary, highlighting the importance of aligning machine learning approaches with developmental context.

+\section{Dataset}

-This study includes 76 infant video recordings collected from the Barmherzige Brüder Regensburg Hospital.
+This study includes 76 infant video recordings collected from the Barmherzige Br\"uder Regensburg Hospital.
 The dataset is highly heterogeneous, including videos recorded both at home and in hospital settings using various recording devices, resulting in differing resolutions and frame rates.
 There is also significant variability in camera angles and orientations, distance from subject to camera, infants' clothing, and background types, among other factors.

-The data is split into two age-based groups: the \textit{early} infancy group includes 39 infants with a postmenstrual age of up to 37 weeks, while the \textit{late} infancy group consists of 37 infants with postmenstrual ages ranging from 46 to 56 weeks.
-Each sample is associated with a binary label that classifies the infant's movement quality.
-In the \textit{early} group, labels distinguish between normal and poor movement repertoire, while in the \textit{late} group, labels indicate normal or absence of fidgety movements, following \cite{einspieler2005prechtl}.
+The data is divided into two age-based groups according to the GM phase.
+The \textit{early General Movement} group includes 39 preterm infants recorded after birth at postmenstrual ages between 32 and 36 weeks (mean: 33 weeks), while the \textit{late General Movement} group comprises 37 infants with postmenstrual ages ranging from 49 to 59 weeks (mean: 53 weeks).
+Each sample is associated with a binary label reflecting the infant's movement quality.
+Following \cite{einspieler2005prechtl}, in the \textit{early GM} group, which encompasses preterm and writhing GMs, labels distinguish between normal and poor movement repertoire.
+In contrast, the \textit{late GM} group labels indicate the presence or absence of fidgety movements, with the presence of fidgety movements considered normal.

 To minimize bias and improve reliability, two trained physicians independently annotated the videos.
 In cases of disagreement, the recordings were reviewed jointly until a consensus label was reached.
-In the dataset, 24 infants in the early group exhibit poor repertoire, while 10 in the late group lack fidgety movements.
+In the dataset, 24 infants in the early GM group (65\%) exhibit poor repertoire, while 10 infants in the late GM group (27\%) lack fidgety movements.
+These proportions are consistent with previous clinical studies in high-risk populations \cite{saether2016change,de2017predictive,alonzo2022high}, although notably higher than the prevalence of about 3\% reported in cohorts of general population \cite{wu2020typical}.